isaacye/SS2020V2_ML_Day2/README.md

     squeue -u $USER
     ```

-6. Note you need to collect all import commands into the beginning of code using text editor (Nano/emacs/VI)
+6. Note you may need to collect all import commands into the beginning of code using text editor (Nano/emacs/VI)

-7. Note that you need to save/close your plots with proper filename for each plotting command like below
+7. Note that you may need to save/close your plots with proper filename for each plotting command like below

 8. File transfer plotting files to your local computer using WinScp or MobaXterm (Windows) / sftp (Linux, Mac) and check it out